dinosaurjs/dinosaurjs.github.io/_posts/2015-12-28-mark-your-calendars.markdown

 ## What's in a Name?

 So, why is it even called Dinosaur.js?
 Good question.
 [Dinosaur Ridge](https://en.wikipedia.org/wiki/Dinosaur_Ridge) is just outside of Denver.
-It's where the Apatosaurus, Diplodocus, Stegosaurus, and Allosaurus (née Brontosaurus) were first found.
+It's where the Allosaurus, Diplodocus, Stegosaurus, and Apatosaurus (née Brontosaurus) were first found.
 There are also a bunch of Iguanadon footprints there too.
 I'll repeat this, because it bears repeating: this is where the Stegosaurus lived.

 ## More to Come